Want to Start Selling Online to Europe? Here’s How to Do EU E-Commerce Right

 Selling in the EU, ecommerce guide

-If you’re about to expand into the EU, smart move!
-You’re tapping into a market worth €819 billion in 2024 with 448 million potential customers across 27 countries.
+If you’re about to expand into the EU, you’re making a smart move!
+The market was worth €819 billion in 2024, and you’ll be tapping into 448 million potential customers across 27 countries.

-The opportunity is massive, but as with most things in life, “if it’s worth doing, it’s worth doing right.”
+It’s safe to say the opportunity is massive.
+But, as with most things in life, “if it’s worth doing, it’s worth doing right.”
 First, you need to figure out all the VAT (value added tax) rules, understand CE marking, and decide whether “DDP” sounds more like a shipping term or a typo.
 (Spoiler: it’s shipping, and yes, it matters.)

 Getting your logistics sorted from the start can make a huge difference.
 Brands live and die on smooth deliveries, known costs, and simple returns processes.
 And, trust us, Europeans don’t put up with “that’s good enough.”